mbuliga/chemski/README.md

  https://www.mitpressjournals.org/doi/pdf/10.1162/isal_a_00258
  https://arxiv.org/pdf/2003.07916.pdf

-A problem of Combinatory chemistry is that the reaction
+A problem of Combinatory Chemistry is that the reaction

 S a b c   + c --> (a c) (b c)  + S